slackero/phpwcms/template/lib/js-cookie/README.md

 Check out the [Contributing Guidelines](CONTRIBUTING.md)

+## Security

+For vulnerability reports, send an e-mail to `jscookieproject at gmail dot com`

 ## Manual release steps

 * Increment the "version" attribute of `package.json`
 * Increment the version number in the `src/js.cookie.js` file
+* If `major` bump, update jsDelivr CDN major version link on README
 * Commit with the message "Release version x.x.x"
 * Create version tag in git
 * Create a github release and upload the minified file